filethe name of the file which the data are to be read from.

 relative to the current working directory,

-.
+getwd().
 Tilde-expansion is performed where supported.

-This can be a compressed file (see file
+This can be a compressed file (see file).

-can be a readable text-mode
+Alternatively, file can be a readable text-mode

 connection (which will be opened for reading if

-necessary, and if so close
+necessary, and if so closed (and hence destroyed) at

 the end of the function call).
-(If stdin()
+(If stdin() is used,

 the prompts for lines may be somewhat confusing.
 Terminate input

-with a blank line or an EOF signal, Ctrl-D
+with a blank line or an EOF signal, Ctrl-D on Unix and

-on Windows.
-Any pushback on stdin()
+Ctrl-Z on Windows.
+Any pushback on stdin() will be

 cleared before return.)

-can also be a complete URL.
+file can also be a complete URL.
 (For the supported URL

 schemes, see the ‘URLs’ section of the help for

-a logical value indicating whether the file contains the
+headera logical value indicating whether the file contains the

 names of the variables as its first line.
 If missing, the value is

-determined from the file format: header
+determined from the file format: header is set to TRUE

 if and only if the first row contains one fewer field than the